Singularity-IT/Snake_Game/README.md

 # Snake_Game
-It's just a snake game
+USE W/A/S/D to move snake